 Serve as the liaison between partners, sponsors, partner families, internal departments, the affiliate staff, and volunteers.

-Ensure implementation and updating of the volunteer policies and procedures created by the Volunteer Manager.
+Ensure all volunteer policies and procedures are current, clearly communicated, and enforced, ie: Safeguarding, age requirements, etc.

 Monitor and oversee the accessibility of volunteer work at the ReStore locations.